a5hlynx/xt_fuzzy/README.md

 # Fuzzy Hash X-Tension

-A X-Tension for X-Ways Forensics, which calculates Fuzzy Hash for each item.
+An X-Tension for X-Ways Forensics, which calculates Fuzzy Hash for each item.
 This X-Tension utilizes APIs from ssdeep available [here](https://github.com/ssdeep-project/ssdeep).

 ## Build